Discovering the Representation Bottleneck of Graph Neural Networks: Introduction and Theoretical Analysis of Multi-order Interactions

 where $\mu_{i}=f(\{i\})-f(\emptyset)$ represents the independent effect of variable $i$, and $w^{(m)}=\frac{n-1-m}{n(n-1)}$.

-\paragraph{Connection with Shapley value and Shapley interaction index.} Shapley value is introduced to measure the numerical importance of each player to the total reward in a cooperative game, which has been widely accepted to interpret the decision of DNNs in recent years~\citep{lundberg2017unified,ancona2019explaining}.
-For a given DNN and an input sample with a set of input variables $N=\{1, \ldots, n\}$, we use $2^{N}=\{S \mid S \subseteq$ $N\}$ to denote all possible variable subsets of $N$.
+\paragraph{Connection with Shapley value and Shapley interaction index.} Shapley value is introduced to measure the numerical importance of each player to the total reward in a cooperative game, which has been widely accepted to interpret the decision of DNNs in recent years~\cite{lundberg2017unified,ancona2019explaining}.
+For a given DNN and an input sample with a set of input variables $N=\{1, \ldots, n\}$, we use $2^{N}=\{S \mid S \subseteq$ $N\}$ to denote all possible subsets of variables of $N$.
 Then, DNN $f$ can be considered as $f: 2^{N} \rightarrow \mathbb{R}$ that calculates the output $f(S)$ of each specific subset $S \subseteq N$.
 Each input variable $i$ is regarded as a player, and the network output $f(N)$ of all input variables can be considered as the total reward of the game.
-The Shapley value aims to fairly distribute the network output to each individual variables as follows:
+The Shapley value aims to fairly distribute the network output to each variable as follows:

-where $f(S)$ denotes the network output when we keep variables in $S$ unchanged while masking variables in $N \backslash S$ by following the setting in~\citet{ancona2019explaining}.
+where $f(S)$ denotes the network output when we keep variables in $S$ unchanged while masking variables in $N \backslash S$ by following the setting in~\cite{ancona2019explaining}.
 It has been proven that the Shapely value is a unique method to fairly allocate overall reward to each player that satisfies \emph{linearity}, \emph{nullity}, \emph{symmetry}, and \emph{efficiency} properties.

-\paragraph{Connections between the Shapley interaction index and the Shapely value.} Input variables of a DNN usually interact with each other, instead of working individually.
-Based on the Shapley value,~\citet{grabisch1999axiomatic} further proposes the Shapley interaction index to measure the interaction utility between input variables.
+\paragraph{Connections between the Shapley interaction index and the Shapley value.} Input variables of a DNN usually interact with each other rather than working individually.
+Based on the Shapley value,~\cite{grabisch1999axiomatic} further proposes the Shapley interaction index to measure the interaction utility between input variables.
 The Shapley interaction index is the only axiomatic extension of the Shapley value, which satisfies \emph{linearity}, \emph{nullity}, \emph{symmetry}, and \emph{recursive} properties.
 For two variables $i, j \in N$, the Shapley interaction index $I(i, j)$ can be considered as the change of the numerical importance of variable $i$ by the presence or absence of variable $j$.

 where $\tilde{\phi}(i)_{j \text{always present}}$ denotes the Shapley value of the variable $i$ computed under the specific condition that variable $j$ is always present. $\tilde{\phi}(i)_{j \text { always absent}}$ is computed under the specific condition that $j$ is always absent.